Conditional Gradient Methods: Improved convergence rates

 In this section, we will violate the assumption of the lower bound in Theorem~\ref{thm:FW-slow} that there are no extreme points near the optimum \(x^{*}\), when it lies on the boundary of the feasible region.
 Therefore we assume that every boundary point is extreme in a strong sense.

 Specifically, we will consider the case where the feasible region is uniformly convex which includes the strongly convex case.
-Intuitively uniform convex sets have a curved, ball like boundary, in contrast to the flat boundary of polytopes, leaving little room for zigzagging.
-In fact for uniformly convex domains we obtain improved convergence rates if either \begin{enumerate*}[after=., itemjoin={{, }}, itemjoin*={{, or }}] \item the gradient of \(f\) is bounded away from \(0\) (typically~\(f\) is defined on a neighborhood of \(\mathcal{X}\), where its \emph{unconstrained} optimum lies \emph{outside} of~\(\mathcal{X}\)) \item \(f\) is strongly convex \end{enumerate*}
+Intuitively uniform convex sets have a curved, ball-like boundary, leaving little room for zigzagging compared to the flat boundary of polytopes.
+In fact for uniformly convex domains we obtain improved convergence rates if either \begin{enumerate*}[after=., itemjoin={{, }}, itemjoin*={{, or }}] \item the gradient of \(f\) is bounded away from \(0\) (typically~\(f\) is defined on a neighborhood of \(\mathcal{X}\), where its \emph{unconstrained} optimum lies \emph{outside} of~\(\mathcal{X}\)) \item \(f\) is gradient dominated (e.g., strongly convex) \end{enumerate*}

-In the particular case of strongly convex sets, we obtain even a linear rate in case~\ref{it:gradBoundedBelow} \emph{without} requiring strong convexity of $f$, and a quadratic improvement in case~\ref{it:fIsSc} requiring strong convexity of $f$.
-It is an open question, whether one can achieve a linear rate with Frank–Wolfe style methods in case~\ref{it:fIsSc}.
-In contrast, if the feasible region is a polytope, strong convexity of the objective function is sufficient for linear rates for some Frank–Wolfe algorithm variants, as we shall see in Section~\ref{sec:line-conv-gener}.
+In the particular case of strongly convex sets, we obtain even a linear rate in case~\ref{it:gradBoundedBelow} and a quadratic improvement in case~\ref{it:fIsSc}.
+It is an open question, whether a Frank–Wolfe style method has linear rate for strongly convex functions on strongly convex sets.
+In contrast, if the feasible region is a polytope, strong convexity (or gradient dominance) of the objective function is sufficient for linear rates for some Frank–Wolfe algorithm variants, as we shall see in Section~\ref{sec:line-conv-gener}.

 Finally, \citet{UniformConvexFW_2020} also provide improved convergence for sharp objective functions and uniformly convex domains, which we omit to simplify the exposition.
 We will discuss sharpness in Section~\ref{sec:adaptive_rates}, which generalizes strong convexity and often provides similar improved convergence rates.
 See also \citet{garber_spectrahedron} for similar results over the spectrahedron, which is not uniformly convex.